Frequently asked questions

 Why should my child attend one of ACCEL's schools?

 ACCEL genuinely cares about your child!
-Our school programs provide evidence-based and individualized educational, behavioral, vocational and therapeutic services to our students in a positive and supportive educational environment.
-ACCEL is the only Arizona special education school program to achieve accreditation from the National Commission for Accreditation of Special Education Services (NCASES) and has achieved recognition as a School of Excellence from the National Association of Special Education Teachers.
+Our school programs provide evidence-based and individualized educational, behavioral, vocational, and therapeutic services to our students in a positive and supportive educational environment.
+With programs designed specifically for children and adults with special needs and developmental disabilities, ACCEL is the only Arizona special education school program to achieve accreditation from the National Commission for Accreditation of Special Education Services (NCASES) and has achieved recognition as a School of Excellence from the National Association of Special Education Teachers.

 Does my child have to have a Special Education diagnosis to attend an ACCEL program?